Three Daycare Options for Working Parents

 Less of a Transition for Your Child - Your child is cared for in his or her own home rather than having to adjust to an unfamiliar environment.

 Flexibility – Since the nanny is your employee, you set the hours and conditions of employment.
 If you need evening (especially overnight) or weekend child care or perhaps someone that can travel with you and your family to watch your child, a nanny may be your best option.
 A nanny is also better equipped to deal with your child’s special dietary, sleeping or behavioral needs than center or home-based care and can stay home with a sick child.

 Cons of Nanny-Based Child Care

 Stability - In many cases, nannies provide care for a number of years.
 However, many individuals choose to become nannies as a temporary job while attending school or looking for other employment.
-Although you can request that nannies give adequate notice before leaving, you may need to make other and often very quick arrangements should the nanny quit.
+Although you can request that nannies give adequate notice before leaving, you may need to make often very quick alternative arrangements should the nanny quit.